Dan Birkey: Coaching career

 Birkey served as interim athletic director at Concordia in the mid-1990s and continued as a professor in the Exercise & Sport Science Department.
 He was hired in 1996 as the head coach for the Cascade Surge, a professional team in the USISL.
 Birkey directs the highly successful Concordia Soccer Camps attracting hundreds of young soccer players each summer.
 He also served six years as the conference chairman for men's soccer and was the regional chair for men's soccer from 2001 to 2004 and 2006 to 2008.
 In 2011, Birkey was appointed to the NAIA Men's Soccer Executive Board and served on the 2013 and 2014 National Tournament Games Committee.
 In January 2014, he was appointed National President of the NAIA Men's Soccer Coaches Association but ended his leadership service to the NAIA as Concordia turned its focus to NCAA DII and the GNAC.
 Birkey was awarded a Meritorious Service Award from the NAIA national office in April 2015 and continues to be a resource to the NAIA as a member of their past presidents group.
-In 2020, prior to Concordia's closure, Birkey was inducted into the Concordia University Athletic Hall of Fame in recognition of his total of 401 CU career wins during his 32 years of service to the University (1988-2020).
+In 2020, prior to Concordia's closure, Birkey was inducted into the Concordia University Athletic Hall of Fame in recognition of his total of 401 CU career wins during his 32 years of service to the university (1988–2020).

-Birkey has continued to develop in his coaching education by numerous appointments and visitations in the professional ranks.
-He has coached in Costa Rica, Trinidad, and Antigua, and has held staff visitations in the English Premiership with Portsmouth Football Club in 2006, 2007, and 2008 (FA Cup winners) while managed by Harry Redknapp.
-Most recently Birkey has been involved with Everton Football Club in Liverpool and spent time with staff there, including then First Team manager David Moyes and with the Reserve Team under Alan Stubbs, David Weir, and Andy Holden in 2013.
+Birkey continued to develop in his coaching education by numerous appointments and visitations in the professional ranks.
+He coached in Costa Rica, Trinidad, and Antigua, and held staff visitations in the English Premiership with Portsmouth Football Club in 2006, 2007, and 2008 (FA Cup winners) while managed by Harry Redknapp; as well as Everton Football Club in Liverpool with First Team manager David Moyes and with the Reserve Team under Alan Stubbs, David Weir, and Andy Holden in 2013.